-5. Transfer Credits
+6. Transfer Credits

-Students wanting transfer credits to be accepted by EuNC need to submit an official transcript from their previous school to the Registrar or the Learning Centre Coordinator, indicating which courses to evaluate for transfer credits.
-This should be done at the beginning of a student's studies at EuNC.
+Students wanting to transfer credits into an EuNC programme, need to submit an official transcript from their previous school to the Registrar or the Learning Centre Coordinator, indicating which courses to evaluate for transfer credits.
+This should be done at the beginning of a student's programme enrolment at EuNC.
 If necessary, further information on the school and the courses should be provided as well, so that EuNC can properly assess the transfer credit.